-The lounge area of all models consists of an inward facing settee on the nearside of the vehicle.
-Depending on the exact model, the offside will consist of a dinette arrangement or another inward facing settee.
-All seats have slatted bases which lift up to provide access to the underseat storage.
-(In order to make lifting the base easier it is
+The lounge area consists of an inward facing settee on the nearside of all models.
+On the offside, the EK model has another inward facing settee and the ES model has the twin forward facing travelling seat.
+The seats have slatted bases which lift up to provide access to the underseat storage.
+(In order to make lifting the base easier it is recommended that the backrest is first laid flat against the seat cushion).